 3. God is faithful.
 His word is true.
 Get to know His promises in the Bible, meditate on them and then when like Jeremiah you are depressed, recall them to mind.
 You will find a list of bible verses about God's promises HERE

 4. The Lord is your portion forever.
 You are His daughter.
-You are a daughter of The King.
-So you can put your hope in Him.
+You are the daughter of The King.
+In the midst of trials, it is easy to seek comfort in temporal things, but true hope lies in making God your ultimate portion, recognizing that He alone can satisfy the deepest longings of your heart.
 You can read a wonderful list of bible verses about what it means to be a daughter of The King HERE.
 You will also find free printable cards with biblical affirmations on them.

 5. The Lord is good to those who wait for Him.
 It is hard to wait for God and His plan to unfold in your life but You can hold on to this truth that God is good to those who wait for Him.
+Patience and persistence are vital in our journey of hope.
+As we trust in His timing and actively seek His presence, we will experience His goodness and blessings in profound ways.
 You can read a list of 31 bible verses about waiting on God Here.

 6. God is good to those who seek Him.